6 essential tips for writing a business proposal

 One reason a proposal can fail to win the business is that, although you've spent time with designers creating a visual masterpiece, you may not have fully answered the brief from the client.
 Remember to keep referring to the client’s objective(s) and indicate clearly how you can help.

 We live in a time-starved world, especially at work, but it’s important that you’re able to give the proposal document the time it needs.
-This makes sure you can include vital information and avoid mistakes, as well as letting you quality check the finished document.
+This helps you avoid mistakes and ensures vital information has not been missed and gives you the chance to quality check the finished document.
 This can be achieved by introducing a process as above and allocating enough time to those working on the document to meet the submission date.

-PleaseReview is a document collaboration and co-authoring software application that makes it easier for large teams to create and review complex proposals.
-It offers you a simple, user-friendly environment where teams can work together on documents across technologies and geographies, enabling you to control and manage all aspects of your proposal collaboration, giving you:
+PleaseReview is a collaborative co-authoring and document review software solution that makes it easier for large teams to create and review complex proposals.
+It offers you a simple, user-friendly environment where teams can work together on documents across technologies and geographies.
+The document collaboration software enables you to control and manage all aspects of your proposal collaboration, giving you:

-To see how your business can benefit from PleaseReview, download our ‘Make winning business more efficient’ brochure.
+To see how PleaseReview can help you with writing a business proposal and benefit your organisation download our ‘Make winning business more efficient’ brochure.